 This score will be determined from the applicant's response to the development team member section of the online application.
-Points will only be awarded for projects in which a qualified\non-profit organization is the managing member of the general partnerQualified Non-profit Organization materially participates (that is, has an ownership interest and decision-making role) in the development and operation of the project.
+Points will only be awarded for projects in which a Qualified Non-profit Organization materially participates (that is, has an ownership interest and decision-making role) in the development and operation of the project.
 Points will be awarded for projects in which a Qualified Non-profit Organization is the managing member of the general partner, the Qualified Non-profit Organization holds an ownership interest of 51 percent or more of the general partner, and has been given a right of first refusal to purchase the project at the end of the compliance period based on IRC Section 42(i)(7).
-To obtain points under this preference, the applicant must provide a signed sign or intend to sign before closing an agreement between the owner and qualified non-profit organization.
+To obtain points under this preference, the applicant must sign or intend to sign before closing an agreement between the owner and qualified non-profit organization.
 All rights of first refusal granted to qualified non-profit organizations under this preference are subject to the requirements of the Tenant Opportunity to Purchase Act (TOPA) and the District's Opportunity to Purchase Amendment Act of 2008, DC Law 17-286 (DC Code §42-3404.31 et seq.), as either the same may be amended from time to time.